erszcz/msc-thesis/dfly-multiboot.md

 vendors is in fact done by checking for known vendor-specific defects in the chip.

-`create_pagetables` sets up the page table and after that enables paging.
+`create_pagetables` sets up the page table and then enables paging.
-After doing that a fake return address is pushed onto the stack and return to that address is performed -- this is done to switch from running at low linear addresses and continue running in the virtualized address space.
+After that, a fake return address is pushed onto the stack and return to that address is performed -- this is done to switch from running at low linear addresses and continue running in the virtualized address space.
-Then, two more functions are called: `init386` and `mi_startup`.
+Two more functions are called afterwards: `init386` and `mi_startup`.
 `init386` does further platform dependent initialization of the chip.
-`mi_startup` is the machine independent startup routine of the kernel which never returns -- it finalizes the boot process.
+`mi_startup` is the machine independent startup routine of the kernel.
+This routine never returns -- it finalizes the boot process.

 ## x86-64 kernel

 On x86-64 initialization of the kernel is performed a bit differently and in fact is less of a hassle.
-As `loader` has already enabled paging as a requirement to enter the long mode the CPU is already running in that mode and the jump to the kernel code is performed in the virtual address space.
+As `loader` has already enabled paging as a requirement to enter the long mode, the CPU is already running in that mode and the jump to the kernel code is performed in the virtual address space.
 The kernel does the platform dependent setup and calls `mi_startup` (the machine independent startup).